How to Help the Downtown Rochester Community during COVID-19

 As information regarding COVID-19 continues to evolve, the Rochester Downtown Alliance will serve our community by sharing resources and information that may be helpful.
 Here are ways you can help support the Rochester community, both downtown and throughout the city.

-Housing assistance: People and families adversely impacted by the COVID-19 pandemic can apply for the Olmsted County COVID-19 Emergency Assistance Program and the COVID-19 Housing Assistance Program (CHAP).
+Housing assistance: People and families adversely impacted by the COVID-19 pandemic can apply for the Olmsted County COVID-19 Emergency Assistance Program.
 Funds will assist those impacted by job loss, reduced work hours, illness, or other COVID-19 related circumstances.
 Assistance will cover past due rent payments, mortgage payments, homeowner association dues, contract for deed payments, homeowner insurance payments, utility payments, or other housing-related expenses that incurred after March 1, 2020.

 City services: The City of Rochester has set up a COVID-19 hotline, which is staffed from 9 a.m. to 9 p.m. daily.
 Call 507-328-2822.